GitSeedHub/GitSeed-Protocol/SECURITY.md

 # Security Policy

-GitSeed is an open-source system that anchors verifiable software metadata on Solana and provides a pipeline for importing, normalizing, building, storing, and attesting to source artifacts.
+GitWhale is an open-source system that anchors verifiable software metadata on Solana and provides a pipeline for importing, normalizing, building, storing, and attesting to source artifacts.

 This document explains how to report security issues, what is in scope, and how we handle disclosures.